Enu0/Buffalo_Batman/README.md

 This web application processed data from Open Data Buffalo, displays crimes in Buffalo using Plotly API.

-Tech Stack Used: Python, JavaScript, HTML, Plotly, Git
+Tech Stack Used: Python, JavaScript, AJAX, HTML, Plotly, Git